0shaurya/mathular-theme/pages/precalculus/solving_equations_with_trig.md

 x = \frac{5 \pi}{6} + \pi k
 $$

-Now we have learned how to solve equations involving trigonometric functions using certain values of \\(\theta\\) in the unit circle.
+We have learned how to solve equations involving trigonometric functions using certain values of \\(\theta\\) in the unit circle.